-After you have an idea of what someone’s grievance is, the next task is to work with them to bring to the surface how that grievance is affecting the person.
-Some people are very aware of the effects that work has on them, and are very open about it.
-Most people, however, are not so self-aware.
-This isn’t to say that that makes someone stupid or arrogant.
+But if they have identified a grievance, the next task is to work with them to bring to the surface how that grievance is affecting them.
+Some people are very aware of the effects that work has on them and are very open about it.
+But the norm, in my experience, is that people not so self-aware and forthcoming.
+This isn’t to say that that makes someone ignorant or diffident.
 Speaking for myself, only through organizing, therapy, and deep conversations with close friends have I slowly become aware of some of the deeper tensions that animate my insecurities, frustration, and anger in the world.
 Through organizing I’ve become more aware of the effects of work on my emotional, economic, and social life.

 So this is the essential tension of this part of the conversation: 1) Under capitalism, most of us have jobs that negatively affect us in serious ways.
 2) Under capitalism, we have to keep going to work in order to keep getting paychecks to afford what we need.
 3) Most workers cope with this tension in the short-term by consciously ignoring pain or subconsciously blunting our feelings about how we’re being affected so that we can continue doing our work.
 Plainly, no one is going to put any effort into solving their problems if they don’t give them proper consideration.
 So the first step to confronting this negative dynamic in the long-term is openly recognizing and explicitly identifying how harmful our workplaces can be to us.
 It is the organizer’s task in agitating to work towards this recognition with others.